Out of 35,000 high school students applying to Harvard, fewer than 2,000 will be accepted. This is typical for all highly selective schools

 You need more than just advice on how to get into the best college or university; you need an advocate.
 Gerald Bradshaw, Harvard Law School, Class of 1976, and University of California Berkeley, Class of 1973, a Ivy League college consultant understands the preparation needed to enter the best schools.

 Did you know that Ivy League schools do NOT base their university admissions just on a GPA and SAT scores?
-Acceptance into an Ivy League school consist of specific components, not just good grades and test scores, when presenting a successful college admissions packet.
+Acceptance into private universities consist of specific components, not just good grades and test scores, when presenting a successful college admissions packet.

-Ivy League admissions review and consider admissions essays, counselor and teacher recommendations, curricula and outside activities.
+An Admissiond board will consider key elements when choosing applicants over many other exceptional applicants.
+Applicants of different backgrounds bring to the table experiences, goals, and circmstances; all competing for acceptance.
+Also considered is the essays, counselor and teacher recommendations, curricula and outside activities.
 These activities may include: sports, involvement in humanitarian causes, music, clubs, jobs, and community service.

 Students will receive professional counseling in preparation for testing, essays, and interviews. the "Ivy League", Harvard, Princeton, MIT, Duke, Yale, Brown, and Dartmouth, Columbia, Pennsylvania, Cornell, Private universities in the United States, are known for expecting academic excellence, and being high selectivity in admissions.

 Students and parents alike stressfully second guess every step of the application process.
 Mr. Bradshaw provides the right tools, in submitting an effective application with minimal stress.
 You'll need to add the "Wow" factor to your application in order to increase your chances of acceptance into the school of your dreams.
 Let's get started, call now to consult with Mr. Bradshaw: 866-687-8129.